 Program, Office, Public Auditorium, Employee Health Clinic, Board Rooms, Conference Rooms, Bistro, Team Rooms, Outdoor Terrace, Break Areas, Hoteling Rooms, Emergency Command Center

-Team, Milton Hime, Paul Detke, Jennifer Carter, Lee Ann McClanahan
+Team, Milton Hime, Paul Detke, Lee Ann McClanahan

 Sustainability Strategies, Low emitting materials, Thermal Comfort Design, Water efficient landscaping - reduce by 50%, Water use reduction - 30% reduction, Brownfield redevelopment, Stormwater design - quantity & quality control, Light pollution reduction, Alternative transportation - bicycle storage and changing rooms, low emitting and fuel efficient vehicles, parking capacity, Enhanced Commissioning